 - Challenge the students to make up their own percentage jar problems for others to solve.

-In this lesson we use the percentage key on the calculator to solve problems.
-We encourage the students to justify the reasonableness of the answers that they get.
+In this lesson students use the percentage key on the calculator to solve problems.
+Encourage your students to justify the reasonableness of the answers that they get.

 - use of equivalent fractions: